-VoidStealer is an information-stealing malware family offered under a malware-as-a-service model and publicly observed from at least December 2025, with reporting that it surfaced in March 2026.
-It targets Google Chrome on Windows and also affects other Chromium-based browsers that use Application-Bound Encryption (ABE), including Microsoft Edge, Brave, Opera, and Vivaldi.
-Its purpose is to obtain the browser’s v20_master_key so it can decrypt and steal ABE-protected browser data such as saved passwords, session cookies, and other sensitive stored data.
-Theft of session cookies can enable account hijacking, financial theft, and identity fraud.
+VoidStealer is an information-stealing malware family offered under a malware-as-a-service model and publicly reported as active from at least December 2025, with reporting stating it surfaced in March 2026.
+It targets Google Chrome on Windows and also affects Chromium-based browsers that use Application-Bound Encryption (ABE), including Microsoft Edge, Brave, Opera, and Vivaldi.
+Its core objective is theft of browser secrets, including saved passwords, session cookies, payment data, and other sensitive browser-stored information, enabling account hijacking, financial theft, and identity fraud.

-Multiple reports describe VoidStealer as the first infostealer observed in the wild using a debugger-based ABE bypass that does not require elevated privileges or direct code injection into the browser.
-In this technique, VoidStealer launches a hidden browser process in a suspended state, resumes it, attaches as a debugger, waits for browser DLLs such as chrome.dll or msedge.dll to load, and identifies a decryption-related code location associated with the string "OSCrypt.AppBoundProvider.Decrypt.ResultCode."
-It then sets hardware breakpoints across browser threads and, when the breakpoint is hit during browser startup or legitimate decryption activity, reads the plaintext v20_master_key from browser memory using ReadProcessMemory.
-Reports note that the relevant register contains a pointer to the key when triggered, with R15 cited for Chrome and R14 for Edge.
-This method has been assessed as adapted from the public ElevationKatz project.
+High-confidence reporting describes VoidStealer as the first infostealer observed in the wild using a debugger-based ABE bypass that does not require privilege escalation or direct code injection into the browser.
+In version 2.0, introduced on 2026-03-13, it spawns a hidden suspended browser process, resumes it, attaches as a debugger with DebugActiveProcess, monitors DLL load events, scans chrome.dll or msedge.dll for the string "OSCrypt.AppBoundProvider.Decrypt.ResultCode," locates the corresponding LEA instruction in the code section, and sets hardware breakpoints across browser threads via debug registers.
+When the breakpoint triggers during browser startup and protected data is being decrypted, VoidStealer reads the plaintext v20_master_key from browser memory using ReadProcessMemory; reporting states the pointer is held in R15 for Chrome and R14 for Edge.
+This technique was assessed by Gen Digital as adapted from the public ElevationKatz project.

 Mallory pivots from this family to the IOCs, detections, and named campaigns that touch your stack, and pages you when something new lands.